 - More out-of-the-box integrations: Offers native connectors for databases as well as third-party apps.

-- Self-hosting available: Supports on-premise deployment though it lacks hybrid deployment options for cloud/on-prem flexibility.
+- Self-hosting available: Supports on-premise deployment, though it lacks hybrid deployment options for cloud/on-prem flexibility.

 Ideal users